SeidenkiHensu/BillyTommyTeamUp/README.md

 5. Applies Terraform changes

 ## Terraform
+Terraform is an infrastructure as code tool that lets you define both cloud and on-prem resources in human-readable configuration files that you can version, reuse, and share.

 This project demonstrates a fully automated CI/CD pipeline for zero-downtime deployments using a blue-green deployment strategy on AWS EC2, managed by Terraform and triggered by GitHub Actions.
 Terraform is a form of IaC that allows you to build, change, and version infrastructure safely and efficiently.

 ### Terraform files: